jhogsett/VFIformer-WebUI/tips/change_fps.md

 1. Set _Input Path_ to a directory containing video frame PNG files for conversion
 1. Set _Output Path_ to a directory for the converted PNG files
     - Output Path can be left blank to use the default folder
-    - The default folder is set by the `config.output_fps_change` setting
+    - The default folder is set by the `config.directories.output_fps_change` setting
 1. Set _Starting FPS_ to the frame rate of the video being converted
 1. Set _Ending FPS_ to the frame rate for the converted video frames
 1. The lowest-common-multiple _Super-Sampling_ frame rate is computed